aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/series/_index.md

 ### dropLines {#dropLines--}

 Readonly.
 Returns a [Line](../line/) object that represents the drop lines for a series on the line chart or area chart.
-Applies only to line chart or area charts.
+Applies only to line charts or area charts.

 ```javascript
 dropLines : Line;